pkdone/books-vue-flask-pymongo/README.md

  * _TIP 3:_ To stop and remove the initiated Docker container instance, run: `sudo docker rm -f booksnginxgunicorn`

-5. In a browser, check that the Python books REST API still works (now served by Nginx proxying to Gunicorn, which in turn is wrapping Flask) and check that client user interface is now served as static content from the Nginx web server (now served from the same port 5000 rather than port 8080, and from the container's IP address), and ensure this is able to invoke the REST API and display the books data in the browser:
+5. In a browser, check that the Python books REST API still works (now served by Nginx proxying to Gunicorn, which in turn is wrapping Flask) and check that client user interface is now served as static content from the Nginx web server (now served from the same port 5000 rather than port 8080, and from the container's IP address), and ensure this is able to invoke the REST API and display the books data in the browser.
+For example navigate to the following URLs if the Docket container is listening on `172.17.0.2`:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;http://172.17.0.2:5000/books